 - What time period is your audience most active?
 Is it mornings, lunch break, or at the end of the workday?

 It would be best if you can line up your posts as early as now so that you don’t have to scramble around for something to post every day.
-There are automatic post scheduling tools available, but you can just as easily keep your posts in an Excel sheet and just set aside a time every day to post.
+There are automatic post scheduling tools available, but you can just as easily keep your posts in a sheet and just set aside a time every day to post.

 This feature allows you to get an insight into people’s engagements with your page.
 You can see how many people a certain post has reached and how many engagements it received.
 Based on this information, you can modify your social media plan.

 You can also start promoting your page to help it reach a bigger audience.
 Choose a goal and set up your ad creative, audience, budget, and the duration you would want your promotion to run.
 Make sure that your audience, budget, and duration fit your desired goal so you reap the most out of your promotion.
 Finally, set up your payment method and submit your ad.